-Brigitta Both (based in Barcelona, Spain, born in 1978, Hungary) studied fashion design and worked as a designer in the fashion industry for fifteen years.
-She moved to Oxford, England in 2007 where she started expressing herself through painting, collage, photography and video art.
+She studied fashion design and worked as a designer in the fashion industry for fifteen years.
+She moved to England in 2007, accompanying his scientist husband who was completing his PhD studies at the University of Oxford.
+She was deeply affected by the new surroundings and started expressing herself through painting, collage, photography and video art.
 These experiments were meant to be her personal project, she kept her works private.

 Having to experience the difficulties an emigrant has to face like many foreigners who struggle with fitting in a different culture, Brigitta found comfort in creating artworks, and used art as self-therapy.
 The starting point of her works is always a personal experience, that explains why her works seem so personal to the viewer, perhaps sometimes even unusually intimate.

 Since the Ricard Camí Award Brigitta has continued working in her Barcelona studio with various materials, recycled papers, acrylic paint, ink and video art.
 Fascinated by black and white photography, she paints in a minimalist, monochrome style as a simple yet powerful way to express the beauty of the infinite shades of human emotions.

 Interested and inspired by psychology, her works are profound pieces with a powerful psychological component that fuse the figurative and abstract worlds.
 Her subjects deal with our daily mental struggles, our desperate need for harmony, beauty, security and love in a world where those are not easy to find.
 Nevertheless, her works attempt to show that beauty is everywhere around us and the ability of recognising it can help us through the difficulties.